 The Committee, at its discretion, may require a written reply from a respondent rather than an oral reply.
 In such an event, the Committee's questions will be conveyed in writing to the respondent, with a copy to the filekeeper.
 If that respondent is not the candidate, copies of the written response shall be sent only to the members of the A&P Committee and the filekeeper, who shall enter his/her copy into the candidate's file.
+If that respondent is the candidate, copies of the written response shall be sent only to the members of the addite's file.
 If that respondent is the candidate, copies of the written response shall be sent only to the members of the A&P Committee, and, solely upon the request of the candidate, to the filekeeper.